 Reviewing Policy Violations

-If you have set up a Block VPNs filter rule, School Manager will track the number of times students try to violate the rule.
+If you have set up a Block VPNs filter policy, School Manager will track the number of times students try to violate the policy.

 - Navigate to Cyber Safety > Blocked.